fesaille/gwin-zegal.github.io/docs/infrastructure/devops/ansible.md

 ```

-# Molecule
+## Molecule

 <badge-doc href='https://molecule.readthedocs.io'></badge-doc>

-Note: default configurations are defined in [`molecule.config`](https://github.com/ansible-community/molecule/blob/master/molecule/config.py)
+Note: default [configuration](https://molecule.readthedocs.io/en/latest/configuration.html) is defined in [`molecule.config`](https://github.com/ansible-community/molecule/blob/master/molecule/config.py)

-## Scenarios
+### Scenarios

 Scenarios can be though as multiple test suites.
-Each scenario is configured through a YAML file `molecule.yml` with top level key:
+Each scenario is configured in `molecule.yml` with top level key:

-- `dependency`: sets and configure the dependency manager [galaxy, gilt, shell]
+- `dependency`: dependency manager [galaxy, gilt, shell]
-- `driver`: sets the driver for spinning-up the environment to test on [delegated, docker, podman]
+- `driver`: driver for spinning-up the environment to test on [delegated, docker, podman]
-- `lint`: to configure any external lint commands.
+- `lint`: external lint commands.
-- `platforms`: defines the instances to be tested, and the groups to which the instances belong.
+- `platforms`: instances to be tested, and the groups to which the instances belong.
 - `provisioner`: handles provisioning and converging the role (ansible).
 - `scenario`: scenarios are first-class citizens with a top-level configuration syntax.
-A scenario is a self-contained directory containing everything necessary for testing the role in a particular way.
+It is a self-contained directory containing everything necessary for testing the role in a particular way.
 The default scenario is named default, and every role should contain a default scenario.
-- `state`: is an internal bookkeeping mechanism
+- `state`: internal bookkeeping mechanism
-- `verifier`: sets the test suite
+- `verifier`: test suite

-## Action
+### Action

 - dependency
 - check